andrew/ultimate-awesome/README.md

 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
 With repository stars⭐ and forks🍴.
 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
-- [awesome-tee-blockchain](https://github.com/dineshpinto/awesome-tee-blockchain) - A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains. .
 - [awesome-world-model-games](https://github.com/dweam-team/awesome-world-model-games) - List of world model games and where to find them!.
 - [Deep-Learning](https://github.com/ElizaLo/Deep-Learning) - Implementation of Deep Learning Algorithms and useful information (courses, books, videos, etc.).
 - [awesome-sgx-blockchain](https://github.com/erayack/awesome-sgx-blockchain) - Awesome SGX and TEE on Blockchain Resources.
+- [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .
 - [awesome-xai](https://github.com/fawazsammani/awesome-xai) - Papers about Explainable AI (Deep Learning-based).
 - [awesome-frontend-graph-library](https://github.com/feakin/awesome-frontend-graph-library) - Awesome frontend graph theory library for Feakin, like model, layout, algorithm.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.